The Tools panel can be displayed as a toolbar across the top of the application window or as a normal, dockable panel.

 - To open a viewer menu, click the name of the active composition, layer, or footage item in the viewer tab.

-- To open a context menu, right-click (Windows or Mac OS) or Control-click (Mac OS).
+- To open a context menu, right-click (Windows) or Control-click (Mac OS).
 This action is sometimes referred to as context-clicking.

 - To show or hide columns, right-click (Windows) or Control-click (Mac OS) a column heading (or choose Columns from the panel menu), and select the columns that you want to show or hide.
 A check mark indicates that the column is shown.